kakadiyakeyur53/kakadiyakeyur53-intern-repo/company policies/Data-Privacy-Reflection.md

 2. Document at least one key learning or security measure you will implement:
 I will enforce a thorough code review process to detect potential data vulnerabilities early.
 Ensuring all test cases meet security requirements will be a part of our standard QA checklist to minimize the risk of data breaches.

+Real-World Example: Verifying Access Request
+Assume I receive a message from someone claiming to be a team member, asking for access to a restricted internal tool or resource.
+Since the resource is not publicly available, I would take the following steps to ensure security and follow Focus Bear's data privacy policy:

+Verify Identity: First, I would check our internal team directory or contact list to confirm that the person is indeed a part of the team.
+Check Authorization: Next, I would confirm their role and whether they are authorized to access the specific resource.
+I’d consider if the resource falls within their responsibilities and if they are trusted to handle it securely.
+Seek Approval: If there is any doubt, or if the resource is sensitive, I would escalate the request to a higher authority (e.g., my team lead or security contact) to get approval before granting access.

+This approach helps me avoid accidentally exposing sensitive information and aligns with our policies on access control and responsible data handling.